 It’s a huge honor to be able to tell the stories of the couples I photograph.
 Seriously.
 I pinch myself when I think about the fact that a few of you have made it this far into my website.
 I get to live out my elementary school dream of being an artist, thanks to people like you.
 That is, frankly, f*cking amazing.
 In exchange for this honor, I do all I can to give couples one less thing to worry about on their wedding day – even if that means helping to mend last-minute seams or pin boutonnieres between taking photographs.
 I know how to take a killer candid photograph and tie a bow-tie.
 I’ve got your back.

-On your wedding day, I’ll be your friend, your honorary bridesmaid, and most importantly, your trusted photographer.
+On your wedding day, I’ll be your friend, your honorary wedding party member, and most importantly, your trusted photographer.
 Check out the details and the add ons:

 - additional options for full day and weekend coverage

 - Second-shooter available upon request